 - What career advice do you think the previous employee in this role would want to provide me?

-Asking questions at the end of the interview can show the potential employer that the candidate was engaged in the interview, practiced active-listening skills, and has a passion for moving onto the next round of interviews or for accepting the future job offer.
+Asking questions at the end of the interview can show the potential employer that the candidate was engaged in the interview.
+And practiced active-listening skills.
+Or has a passion for moving onto the next round of interviews or for accepting the future job offer.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..